fabiofabreu/fabiofabreu/README.md

+# Welcome

-- 🔭 I’m currently working as System Administrator, mainly on Linux and Backup & Restore tasks.
+- 🔭 I’m currently working as **System Administrator**, mainly on Linux and Backup & Restore tasks.
-- 🌱 I’m currently learning the skills need to become a Cloud Engineer.
+- 🌱 I’m currently learning the skills need to become a **Cloud Engineer**.